stykoo/BrownianTracers/README.md

 * `--iters` Number of iterations of the simulation

 ### Export
-If visualization is disabled, it is mandatory to provide at least one of the following arguments:
+If the visualization is disabled, it is mandatory to provide at least one of the following arguments:
 * `--mobility` Export data for mobility
 * `--correl` Export data for correlations
 * `--livepos` Export positions every given number of iterations